rollbar/docs/api/sourcemaps.md

 source_map
 :	the URL for the source map file

+other params
-other params as needed for your source map tree.
+:	as needed for your source tree.

 Example: